pombreda/lepl/doc-src/index.rst

 * Generic, pure-Python approach supports parsing a wide variety of data including :ref:`binary data <binary>` (Python 3+ only).

-* Well documented and easy to extend.
+* Well documented and extensible, modular design.

 * :ref:`Unlimited recursion depth <trampolining>`.
 The underlying algorithm is recursive descent, which can exhaust the stack for complex grammars and